preclinical-imaging/pixi-inveon/doc/conversion_specifications.md

 1. PET: Is decay_correction the right value to use for DICOM Decay Factor (0054,1321)?

 1. PET: The mapping table from isotope to the code value in Radionuclide Code Sequence needs to be completed.
+This one mapping exists:
+   - F-18 --> (C-111A1, SNM3, ^18^Fluorine)
+   - See [CID 4020 PET Radionuclide](https://dicom.nema.org/medical/dicom/current/output/html/part16.html#sect_CID_4020) for the list of coded values.
+We do not know the values that can be entered in the scanner for isotope.

 1. CT, PET: Some code exists for Enhanced CT and Enhanced PET.
 That should be removed, and we should focus on traditional CT and PET images.